getalp/lig-aikuma-cp/README.md

 > in your capacitor.config.json to point to the location of studio64.exe, using JavaScript-escaped
 > paths: ...

-**Do not follow the instruction**, this way of configuring the pass to the native IDE is not universal to every developer and `capacitor.config.json` should not be changed.
+**Do not follow the instruction**, this way of configuring the path to the native IDE is not universal to every developer and `capacitor.config.json` should not be changed.
 Instead of that, please follow the next sections.

 ### Windows